Hospital & Patient Services

 Transportation to Shriners Children's

 Sudan Shriners provides complimentary transportation (with a parent) to Shriners Children's Greenville, South Carolina, Cincinnati, Ohio, Boston, Massachusetts and Philadelphia, PA.
-We invite both parents of the child to travel on the first visit only.
+We invite both parents of the child to travel on the first visit only, for liability reasons, no other children are accepted, only patient.
 We have (7) vans available and there are always (2) volunteer Roadrunner drivers.
 If an overnight stay is necessary, we provide hotel accommodations at no charge.
-Sudan has a (2) wheelchair lift vans available for children with wheelchairs.
+Sudan has a (1) wheelchair ramp vans available for children with wheelchairs.

-If parents would rather drive their own vehicle, we provide a hotel room but the parents must call our office so reservations can be made in the child’s name.
-Families driving are reimbursed for (2) gas receipts.
+If parents would rather drive their own vehicle, we provide a hotel room but the parents must call our office so reservations can be made asap.
+If anything is damaged or stolen from the hotel you will be charged for it and it will be necessary for you to provide your own room and transportation for future appointments.
+Families driving is reimbursed for (2) gas receipts with a cap of $150.
 Mail us the gas receipt from filling up the vehicle when leaving home and then again from filling up at the hospital.
+Please remember that all the funds we provide are from donations only.

 As an option, if parents would prefer to fly, Airlift Hope America is available at (800) 325-8908 and Children’s Flight of Hope at (919) 971-0131.
 There is no charge for flying but there are a few rules that apply.

-Donna Horton, (Email: dhorton@sudanshriners.com) Sudan’s Patient Services Coordinator’s office hours are Monday – Thursday 8:00am to 4:30pm.
+Sharon Evans, (Email: sevans@sudanshriners.com) The office hours are Monday – Thursday 8:00am to 4:30pm.
 Please call (252) 637-5197 if you have any questions.
 It is our pleasure to provide you and your child / children with these services.
 The Transportation Program is funded totally by your donations.

 History of the Sudan Roadrunners